Local Enforcement Plan

 People can display some advertisements without prior consent but we can prosecute where these are unsightly or threaten road safety.

-Advice on dangerous buildings is available from North Worcestershire Building Control
+Advice on dangerous buildings and breaches of building regualtions is available from North Worcestershire Building Control

 You are strongly advised to discuss the breach of planning control with us prior to pursuing an appeal option.
 Should you wish to continue through the appeal process legal or independent planning advice should be sought.